mathewkbejoy/challenges/README.md

 ####OPTIONAL: Update your GitHub repository with your completed work####
 1. Run `git checkout master` to checkout the master branch
-2. Merge your working branch into the master branch using `git merge {username}` (username should be first initial and last name e.g. eschwartz)
+2. Merge your working branch into the master branch using `git merge username` (username should be first initial and last name e.g. eschwartz)
 3. Run `git push` to push your work up to your repo on GitHub